seojuice

 • /collections/widgets/products/blue-widget (the collection-scoped URL)

 Both serve the same content.
-Shopify adds a canonical tag pointing to the /products/ version, which should tell Google to ignore the collection version.
-In practice, Google still crawls both URLs, which wastes your crawl budget.
-And if any internal links point to the collection version (which Shopify's default navigation does), you're splitting link equity between two URLs.
+Shopify's canonical tag should tell Google to ignore the collection version.
+In practice, Google crawls both, which wastes crawl budget, and if any internal links point to the collection URL (which Shopify's default navigation does on most popular themes), you split link equity.

 Optimize Shopify Store Structure